kcp-dev/kcp/docs/authorization.md

   name: workspace-admin
 ```

+### Initializing Workspaces

+By default, workspaces are only accessible to a user if they are in `Ready` phase.
+Workspaces that are initializing
+can be access only by users that are granted `admin` verb on the `clusterworkspaces/content` resource in the
+parent workspace.

+Service accounts declared within a workspace don't have access to initializing workspaces.

 ## Kubernetes Bootstrap Policy authorizer

 The bootstrap policy authorizer works just like the local authorizer but references RBAC rules